Best Surfline Alternatives 2026: 8 Free & Cheaper Surf Forecast Apps

 Personalized surf forecasts powered by your own session log and NOAA buoy data.

-LazySurfer logs your surf sessions alongside the NOAA buoy/wind/tide readings that occurred during them, then trains two on-device ML models (K-Nearest Neighbors and Multivariate Linear Regression) on that data.
-The result: a rating prediction tuned to you, not a generic 1-5 star rating.
+LazySurfer logs your surf sessions alongside the NOAA buoy/wind/tide readings that occurred during them.
+That data feeds a custom deep-learning model — a PyTorch neural network with per-user embeddings, retrained weekly on real logged sessions from the LazySurfer community.
+The result: a rating prediction tuned to you, not a generic 1-5 star rating, at 90% exact-match accuracy (97.6% within one star); results are cached on your device so you can check them offline.
 Pro ($7.99/mo, $49.99/yr, 7-day free trial) adds 7-day forecast, cloud backup, and batch predictions.
 Free tier has no ads.

 Best for: surfers who log sessions, want personalization based on their own preferences, and prefer raw NOAA data over proprietary forecasts.